Roxadustat

 Roxadustat, sold under the brand name Evrenzo, is an anti-anemia medication.
 Roxadustat is a HIF prolyl-hydroxylase inhibitor that increases endogenous production of erythropoietin and stimulates production of hemoglobin and red blood cells.
-It was investigated in clinical trials for the treatment of anemia caused by chronic kidney disease (CKD).
+It was investigated in clinical trials for the treatment of anemia caused by chronic kidney disease.
 It is taken by mouth.
 The drug was developed by FibroGen, in partnership with AstraZeneca.

 The most common side effects include hypertension (high blood pressure), vascular access thrombosis (formation of blood clots in the blood vessels associated with dialysis), diarrhea, peripheral edema (swelling especially of the ankles and feet), hyperkalemia (high blood potassium levels) and nausea (feeling sick).

-Roxadustat received its first global approval in China on 17 December 2018, for the treatment of anemia caused by CKD in patients who are dialysis-dependent.
-It was approved in Japan in 2019, for the treatment of anemia caused by CKD in patients on dialysis, and in 2020 for patients not on dialysis.
+Roxadustat received its first global approval in China in December 2018, for the treatment of anemia caused by chronic kidney disease in people who are dialysis-dependent.
+It was approved in Japan in 2019, for the treatment of anemia caused by chronic kidney disease in people on dialysis, and in 2020 for people not on dialysis.
 Roxadustat was approved for medical use in the European Union in August 2021.

 Medical uses

-Roxadustat is indicated for treatment of adults with symptomatic anemia associated with chronic kidney disease (CKD).
+Roxadustat is indicated for treatment of adults with symptomatic anemia associated with chronic kidney disease.